adam-arold/articles/en/2017-10-21-data-explorer-a-hidden-treasure-chest-for-it-professionals.md

 order by Reputation desc
 ```

-When you run this SEDE will ask you to specify a Location.
+When you run this, SEDE will ask you to specify a Location.
 I suggest you should use a city name and only supply more
 information (like `Connecticut, USA`) if you know that there are multiple cities with the name you like to use.

 Now SEDE comes with another useful feature: it can put links into the results by using the syntax `[* Link]` like this: